simpleviewinc/sv-vue-ui/README.md

 # sv-admin-ui
 Vue component library for admin interfaces.
-Use in sv-auth and Barberstock re-write.
+Used in sv-auth and Barberstock re-write.

 ## Necessary Dependencies